Chandana-Bhatt/Chandana-Bhatt/README.md

 ### Hi there 👋

 - ⌨️  I’m currently working on the project : DevOps Tooling Website Solution
-- 💻 I’m currently learning System Design Concepts, Ansible, Terraform
+- 💻 I’m currently learning System Design Concepts, Ansible, Terraform, Jenkins
 - 👯 I’m looking to collaborate on SRE/DevOps automation projects (open-source).
 - 🤔 I’m looking for SRE roles.
 - 🛠  Ask me about troubleshooting issues in your projects